OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### Heapless Any

-LibCyphal will include a heapless reimplementation of `std::any` is needed to support type erasure without the need to perform heap allocation.
+LibCyphal will include a heapless reimplementation of `std::any` needed to support type erasure without needing heap allocation.

-This implementation of `any` stores the contained object inside a private memory arena instead of the heap; the size of the arena are specified as a type parameter.
+This implementation of `any` stores the contained object inside a private memory arena instead of the heap; the size of the arena is specified as a type parameter.
 Compile-time checks are provided to ensure that the arena is large enough to contain the object.

 Further, to facilitate handling of expensive-to-copy or non-copyable objects, this implementation of `any`, unlike `std::any`, relies on moving instead of copying.